Education

 How is our region doing?

-All groups in MetroWest increased their shares of residents with a bachelor's degree or higher since 2000, but the largest increase occurred among white residents (13 percentage points).
-Asian residents increased 9 points, while African American and Hispanic residents both increased by 7 points.
+All groups in MetroWest increased their shares of residents with a bachelor's degree or higher since 2008-12, but the largest increases occurred among African American and white residents (both 7 percentage points), while Asian and Hispanic residents increased 6 points.

 Why do these disparities exist?